Solvency Ratio in Health Insurance: Guide & Importance | PolicyX

 • Interest Coverage Ratio

-Interest coverage ratio = EBIT / interest on long-term debt
+Interest Coverage Ratio = EBIT / Interest on Long-Term Debt

-How Solvency Ratio Matters Before Purchasing Any Insurance
+Why Solvency Ratio Matters Before Purchasing Insurance

 • A high solvency ratio indicates that the insurance company has a solid financial position and can meet its long-term obligations, including claim payouts.